seasonal Program OVERVIEW

 A public performance and graduation ceremony are held to showcase the hard work of the participants.
 The participants will perform their original songs live and all their music videos will be shown.
 Refreshments are provided and compilation albums will be available for a small donation.

-Marin Oaks Continuation High School: In March 2019, STOP built a permanent professional recording studio on the Marin Oaks campus.
-Under the supervision of STOP staff (teaching artists), students will learn the basics of music production and creating beats, song-writing and lyrical composition, and music video story-boarding and video editing.
-They will train on professional equipment using industry-standard software, creating a completely original song and polished music video over the semester.
-Participation will qualify under the enrichment program and students will earn elective credits toward graduation.
-In addition, peer mentors will earn community service hours required for graduation.
-At the end of each semester, a live concert will be held for them to perform their original songs and showcase their music videos.
+Marin Oaks High School: In March 2019, STOP built a permanent professional recording studio on the Marin Oaks campus in Novato.
+Under the supervision of STOP staff (teaching artists), students learn the basics of music production and creating beats, song-writing and lyrical composition, and music video story-boarding and video editing.
+They train on professional equipment using industry-standard software, creating a completely original song and polished music video over the semester.
+Students earn elective credits toward graduation for participating in the STOP Campus Enrichment Program.
+At the end of each semester, STOP holds a live community concert to showcase their original songs and music videos.

-Marin County: STOP has partnered with Youth Court as an alternative sentencing option.
-Instead of serving time in juvenile hall, the offender will have the option to receive one-on-one mentorship with STOP staff and complete the equivalent of our standard 8-week program.
-This is a significant partnership because it recognizes the rehabilitative and therapeutic value of self-expression.
+Marin County Youth Court: STOP is partnered with Marin County Youth Court as an alternative sentencing option.
+Instead of serving time in juvenile hall, youth co-design a Restorative Plan, which includes the option to receive one-on-one mentorship from STOP staff or complete our standard 8-week program.
+This partnership recognizes the rehabilitative and therapeutic value of creative self-expression.